ibm-cloud-docs/vpc/block_storage_vpc_bandwidth.md

    | All data volumes |N/A | 4,324 Mbps | 100% | 3,607 Mbps |
    {: caption="Volume bandwidth allocation with 4 data volumes." caption-side="bottom"}

 The volume bandwidth is always apportioned on a per volume basis.
 The bandwidth is assigned per volume, not shared between volumes.
 In the examples where 3 or 4 data volumes are attached, the allocated bandwidth is less than the volume's own throughput limit.
 While the volume is provisioned to be able to handle more, it can use only the bandwidth that was allocated to it.
-It cannot use any bandwidth that is allocated to, but not used by another volume.
+It cannot use any bandwidth that is allocated to another volume, even if the other volume is not using its allocated bandwidth.

 Increasing volume size, adjusting IOPS or throughput limit (of second-generation profiles) does not automatically change the assigned bandwidth.
 Bandwidth assignment is updated when volumes are detached and attached.
 {: important}

 In most cases, the unattached provisioned volume bandwidth value is not the same as the bandwidth value that you see after the volume is attached to an instance.

-## Estimating volume bandwidth
+## Next steps
-{: #volume-estimate-bandwidth}
+{: #volume-bandwidth-next steps}

-Think about the type of data volume that your workloads require and select the appropriate volume profile.
-Data intensive workloads might require the higher bandwidth performance of a 10 IOPS/GB profile.
+Think about the type of data volume that your workloads require and select the appropriate instance and volume profile.
 For more information, see [How virtual server profiles relate to storage profiles](/docs/vpc?topic=vpc-block-storage-profiles&interface=ui#vsi-profiles-relate-to-storage).